 And guess what?
 The whole week went by smoothly.
 Preparing content is also necessary for being able to stick with your strategy.

 So, I recommend scheduling a week worth of content.
-Not more (unless something important is happening) because you won’t be able to stay relevant to the changes that happens almost every day (whether it is from the side of your audience or from the side of Instagram.)
+Not more (unless something important is happening) because you won’t be able to stay relevant to the changes that happen almost every day (whether it is from the side of your audience or from the side of Instagram.)

 Here is the schedule on how to do it:

-Never forget to do that as it can save you a lot of trouble, stress and frustration.
+Never forget to do that as it can save you a lot of trouble, stress, and frustration.